jhale/selected-topics-in-mmcs/roles/historians.md

   that may have influenced the paper?
 * Who were the authors?
 Can you find out anything interesting about their personal or professional lives?
-* Plot bibiometric information about the paper (e.g. citation count).
 * Were there any competing methodologies that did not gain traction long-term?
   Why?